 - Duplicate this process for any other fees you would like to account for.
 Here are some other examples:

 - Before processing the sale of any of these items, make sure your VCT has been assigned and the "Other" payment type is selected.
 If not, you will not be able to process the PayPal payments.

 - Start a new Quick Sale or Repair ticket and attach your customer.
 We recommend taking a look at the Tax Free Customers article before generating your first ticket as well.

-- You may want to create a customer call "eBay Sales", so you can attach all eBay sales to the same customer profile for ease.
+TIP: You may want to create a customer call "eBay Sales", so you can attach all eBay sales to the same customer profile for ease.

-- You may want to add each customer to your database to be able to track those sales back to the exact customer better.
+You may also want to add each customer to your database to be able to track those sales back to the exact customer better.
 This is up to you, of course, but we recommend adding each customer individually.

 - Add your ticket items to the sale, i.e. devices, repairs, accessories, etc.